HokmProject/Game/README.md

 # Game
-You can use the "PROTOTYPE" directory to test your code before commiting and updating the "GAME" directory Can be used for Testing the GUI , Server & Client Connections
+You can use the "PROTOTYPE" directory to test your code before commiting and updating the "GAME" directory Can be used for Testing the GUI , Server & Client Connections...

 # Hokm Game